lgoodridge/django-uniauth/README.md

 ## URLs

-To add the UniAuth views to your app, you must add an entry to your `urlpatterns` which includes them with the namespace "uniauth".
+To add the Uniauth views to your app, you must add an entry to your `urlpatterns` which includes them with the namespace "uniauth".
 For example:

     path('accounts/', include('uniauth.urls', namespace='uniauth'))

-Including the `uniauth.urls` module will add all of UniAuth's views to your app.
+Including the `uniauth.urls` module will add all of Uniauth's views to your app.
 However, if you only wish to use CAS authentication, you may choose to include the `uniauth.urls.cas_only` module instead, which will only expose the `login`, `cas-login`, and `logout` views.

 ### URL Parameters